 For the majority of Americans who are struggling financially, bankruptcy can offer a significant relief to their debt burden.
-Bankruptcy is a very personal decision and it is important to consider all aspects including what is the cost of filing bankruptcy.
+Bankruptcy is a very personal decision, and it is important to consider all aspects including the cost of filing bankruptcy.

-Even debtors that choose not to hire an attorney and complete the paperwork on their own, will still be responsible for paying court fees, filing fees and potentially other charges depending on the chapter of bankruptcy they file.
-If you decide to hire legal representation, you will need to pay the attorney fees as well.
+Even debtors that choose not to hire an attorney and complete the paperwork on their own will still be responsible for paying court fees, filing fees and potentially other charges depending on the chapter of bankruptcy they file.
+Similarly, if you decide to hire legal representation, you will need to pay the attorney fees as well.
 This is one of the reasons why many individuals consider the cost of bankruptcy an investment.
-There is a lot at stake and it is important that debtors consider the implications of filing for bankruptcy.
+There is a lot at stake, and it is important that debtors consider the implications of filing for bankruptcy.

 So, what is the cost of filing bankruptcy?
 How much debt can you alleviate or eliminate?
 Consulting with an attorney can help you get the answers you need to these questions.